 - Earn Your Happy Ending: "Antennas to Heaven".
 After an hour of emotionally intense and occasionally terrifying music, this song carries a feeling of release and serenity not unlike "The Dead Flag Blues" on the band's previous album.

-- Epic Rocking: Several of the tracks exceed 6 minutes in length, with the longest ("Monheim") at just over 12 minutes.
-Most versions of the album just break the whole thing up into 4 songs that all approach or exceed 20 minutes in length.
+- Epic Rocking: Several of the movements exceed 6 minutes in length, with the longest ("Monheim") at just over 12 minutes, let alone the songs - most versions of the album just break the whole thing up into 4 songs that all approach or exceed 20 minutes in length.

 - Exactly What It Says on the Tin: "Glockenspiel Duet Recorded at a Campsite in Rhinebeck, N.Y.", a glockenspiel duet which presumably was recorded at a campsite in Rhinebeck, New York.
 Also, "Atomic Clock" is a sample of the WWV atomic clock and "Moya Sings 'Baby-O'" is a recording of band member Mike Moya singing the folk song "What'll We Do with the Baby-O".